Promote health and well-being by earning a Master's degree in public health. We offer:

-The MPH program is a 42-credit, post-BS program with foci on Global Environmental Sustainability and Health, Epidemiology, Nutrition, Population Health, Gerontology, or Healthcare Management.
+The MPH program is a 42-credit, post-BS program with foci on Epidemiology, Nutrition, Population Health or Healthcare Management.
 The program has been developed to meet the requirements of the accrediting body, the Council on Education for Public Health (CEPH).
 The core courses in the MPH program include five three-credit courses in biostatistics, epidemiology, environmental health, health policy & management, and social and behavioral determinants of health.
 The foci areas as noted above will require five 3-credit required courses beyond the Public Health core and two 3-credit elective courses that will be chosen in consultation with the student’s academic advisor.
 Students will also complete 6-credit MPH practica experiences under faculty supervision.

 Core Courses in the MPH Program

 All MPH students will take five core public health courses plus a two-semester, six-credit MPH practicum (21 credits total):

 - Introduction to Epidemiology